 What Must Your Team Be Made up Of?

 After the hassle of recruiting is over, we have a team.
 Let’s dissect the team.
 An ideal team is balanced.
 If there’s a risk-taker, then there must a speed breaker.
 The startup team structure should be made up of – a brainiac, a hard worker, a financial expert, a crisis solver, and a leader.
-These traits are not mutually exclusive and are a generalized set of traits any startup needs.
+These traits are not mutually exclusive and are a generalized set of traits that any startup needs.
 Your team needs at least one person for each trait.

 The core team is the face of the company.
 Their personalities and interactions will breed the eventual company culture.
 That is why initial hiring is difficult and important.
-A core team for startup is like a family.
+A core team for a startup is like a family.
 The company’s losses and gains are personal to them.
 Your team must at the very base get along.
 Connect with individual members and make them feel like family.
-That will result in their hundred percent effort.
+That will result in their 100% effort.
 Be open with your team right from the hiring process.
 Be clear about your expectations of them.
 It is better to have someone not aligned with your goals quit sooner rather than later.
 Earn their trust.

 Even if things don’t go well, inform them.
 Don’t get too caught up in work though.
 Take time out to enjoy yourselves occasionally.
 It shouldn’t be all work and no play.
 Also, continuously monitor and evaluate your team to find and remove inefficiencies.